Market Review: Completed

 Stakeholder Reference Group

-In accordance with the MCE Terms of Reference for this review, the Commission is required to set up a Stakeholder Reference Group (SRG).
+In accordance with the MCE Terms of Reference for this review, the Commission set up a Stakeholder Reference Group (SRG).
 The Terms of Reference for the SRG and its list of members are provided below.
-For each meeting, the synopses and presentations will also be made available.
+Synopses and presentations made at SRG meetings are provided below.